cedlemo/lua-clangc/README.md

 # Build:

+## Standard:

+The autotools will detect automaticaly your lua version and install the library in a path build on the prefix variable.

+    ./autogen.sh --prefix=/usr
+    make
+    sudo make install

+The library files will be isntalled in /usr/lib/lua/LUA_VERSION/clangc.

+## Custom directory:

+You can still use the *libdir* variable.
 If your current version of lua is 5.3 for example:

     ./autogen.sh --libdir=/usr/lib/lua/5.3
     make